sgoeschl/presentations/javameetup/openapi/slides/openapi.md

     description: Operations about user
 ```

-^
-- Provide better overview
+^ Provide better overview
-- Tag names are used for code generation
+Tag names are used generated Java interfaces

 ---